Why I Choose to Love my Husband Above our Children

 My husband and I celebrated SIX years of our crazy love.

-He arranged for my sister-in-law to watch the boys; so off we went to celebrate, just him and I.
+He arranged for my sister-in-law to watch the boys.

 Ephesians 5:22-23 states to "submit yourselves onto your own husbands, as unto the Lord.
 For the husband is the head of his wife, even as Christ is the head of the church..."